Milk Frog (Phrynohyas venulosa)Spanish Name: Rana lechosa

 In lowland dry to moist or wet forests, the milk frog can be found around ponds at the beginning of the wet season.
 In the dry season, it hides in cooler, humid corners such as in bromeliads, under tree bark or in tree holes, or wedged in banana or Heliconia plants.

-The milk frog is the largest of all tree frogs in Costa Rica.
+The milk frog is one of the largest of all tree frogs in Central America.
 Holding with its kind, its hands and feet are webbed and equipped with large round finger disks that are adhesive to help it grip slippery plant surfaces.
-It is the only Costa Rican frog that has glandular skin on its back, which secretes a protective mucous (see below).
-This upper skin may be one of a variety of lighter colors, from red to yellow to brown to gray or tan; over this base color may be large darker splotches outlined in dark brown or black.
+The upper skin may be one of a variety of lighter colors, from red to yellow to brown to gray or tan; over this base color may be large darker splotches outlined in dark brown or black.
 The pale belly is covered in fine, grainy skin.

 Biology and Natural History